Skinny229/EchoUnit229/README.md

 ### Setup the Echo Protocol

-     The web launcher will not work if these steps are not completed
+     The launcher will not work if these steps are not completed
      1. Download the latest release
      2. Unzip the release anywhere(but I highly recommend the desktop)
-     3. Run RegisterEchoProtocol.exe as ADIMINISTRATOR
+     3. Run RegisterEchoProtocol.exe as ADMINISTRATOR

 ### To create a public game
 Verify that you're in a private game